-The prophetic is not only about hearing and speaking; it is about hearing and doing what God wants done here on earth.
-God is raising up prophetic believers who not only serve within the local church, but also prophetic believers who are affecting the marketplace through practical ideas and strategies they have received from God.
+The apostolic and prophetic is not only about hearing and speaking; it is about hearing and doing what God wants done here on earth.
+God is raising up apostolic and prophetic believers who not only serve within the local church, but also prophetic believers who are affecting the marketplace through practical ideas and strategies they have received from God.
 God is raising up prophets like Joseph and Daniel who will represent Him and be His prophetic voice in the high places of the earth today.

 THE PROPHETIC REALM

 Words are a powerful tool in communication.
 By using appropriate words, we are able to convey our ideas and thoughts, even our deepest feelings and emotions.
 Encouraging words of a friend or loved one can impart strength and bring reviving in times of hardship and difficulties.
 All of us can remember such times when the words of a dear one was especially meaningful and brought much blessing.
 While the words of another compassionate human person can bring great blessing, hearing the words of our tender and loving heavenly Father in critical moments of our lives can be truly life transforming.

 And the Father desires to speak to us “in the now”—in the midst of our present circumstances and situations.
 He desires to speak His encouragement, direction and counsel into our lives.
 There are many ways in which the Father communicates to us, the foremost being the written Word of God, followed by the inward leading of His Spirit.

 In this book, we consider one of the other modes by which He transfers His word to us—the Prophetic Ministry.
 The Lord has initiated many restorative moves of His Holy Spirit in the Church.
 The Church, which had become a spiritually feeble entity during the Dark Ages (400–1400 AD), began to go through a process of revival and restoration.
 Beginning in the 1500s, there was a steady increase in the depth of spiritual understanding and revelation imparted to the Church.
 The Protestant movement in the